WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ## Requesting Token Versions

-To support future evolution of the WLCG token format, a client may add the requested token format as part of the scope request.
+To support future evolutions of the WLCG token format, a client may add the requested token format as part of the scope request.
 A client wanting to receive a WLCG token should add the `wlcg` scope to its requests.
 If the client wants a specific version of a WLCG token, it should additionally append a `:` character and the version number (e.g., `wlcg:1.0` for a version 1.0 token).

 For example, a client requesting a WLCG token with the compute.read scope would have the following scopes requested: